Admin / Counselor Login

 To download a UH System Application Form, go to: http://www.hawaii.edu/admissions

-Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) Hawaiʻi offers a limited number of scholarships to students who are eligible and have approval for the Free or Reduced Price Lunch (FRL) program.
+Gaining Early Awareness and Readiness for Undergraduate Programs (GEAR UP) Hawaiʻi offers a limited number of scholarships to students who are economically disadvantaged.
+(The term "economically disadvantaged" is defined as students who receive free lunch, reduced lunch, or the equivalent for schools not participating in the National School Luch Program, or students who participate in the Supplemental Assistance for Needy Families - SNAP - or the Temporary Assistance for Needy Families - TANF - program.)
 For more details on the Running Start Scholarship, please click on the Running Start Scholarship Deadlines and Information link in the left menu bar.
 Other scholarships opportunities may also be available; students should check with their high school counselor, or their UH Running Start Counselor at the campus they plan to attend, to see if other forms of financial assistance are available.